Llocer/llocer_tarification/README.md

 	OcpiCdr cdr = OcpiTarification.makeCDR( tariffs, events, session );

 where:
- - tariffs: List<OcpiTariff> with the applicable tariffs to this session
+ - List\<OcpiTariff\> tariffs: applicable tariffs to this session
- - events: List<OcppTransactionEventRequest> with the OCPP events received from the ChargingStation
+ - List\<OcppTransactionEventRequest\> events: OCPP events received from the ChargingStation
- - session: the OcpiSession with the eMSP/NAS
+ - OcpiSession session: session with the eMSP/NAS